rewrking/firefox-quantum-styles/README.md

 (Create the "chrome" folder if you don't have one already)

-Customize the "windows-ten-os-color" and "custom-accent-color" in "/shell/_theme.css".
+Customize the "windows-ten-os-color" and "accent-color-win" in "/shell/_theme.css".
 The OS color has to be set manually unfortunately.
 In Windows 10 this is the color of your title bar, and will appear in the tab bar & behind inactive tabs.

 At this point, everything should be styled next time you start up Firefox.
 With it open, go into "Menu > Customize" and select the "Compact" density, the default theme & check off "Title Bar"